Hybrid bounds for the sup-norm of automorphic forms in higher rank: Introduction

 \subsection{Acknowledgements}

 I would like to thank Valentin Blomer for introducing me to this topic and for his constant support.
 For many enlightening discussions on these topics, I thank my colleagues Edgar Assing and Bart Michels.
 For their kind help with understanding their work, I would also like to thank Abhishek Saha and John Voight.
+Finally, the readability and accuracy of the paper were greatly improved by the anonymous referee's comments and suggestions, for which I am grateful.